-So far, this amazing project project has engaged a huge range of participants from audiences not normally associated with performance.
-Using creative approaches, the project has run poetry sessions with older people in day centres, created an original half hour performance piece with college students (all about the salt landscape and what it’s like to grow up here).
+This amazing project has engaged a huge range of participants from audiences not normally associated with performance.
+Using creative approaches, the project has run poetry sessions with older people in day centres and created original half hour performance piece with college students (all about the salt landscape and what it’s like to grow up here).